mousrij/devops-bootcamp-12-terraform/Notes.md

   }
 }
 ```
-> cloud load balancer is actually an entry point to the cluster should be accessible from outside
+> cloud load balancer is actually an entry point to the cluster should be accessible from outside.
-> and LB gets an external ip address so that we communicate from outside
+> and LB gets an external ip address so that we communicate from outside.
-> public one allow communication with internet
+> public one allow communication with internet.
-> private is close denying external requests
+> private is close denying external requests.
-> and k8s need to know which one public or private
+> and k8s need to know which one public or private.
 ---
-> remember this is for the aws cloud controller manager responsiblity (mastre process)
+> remember this is for the aws cloud controller manager responsiblity (mastre process).

 <br/>
 <img src="./img/image copy.png" >